-Mendeleev’s periodic table is an arrangement of elements in an increasing atomic mass order in a table form, such that it reflects similarities and trends in the behavior of elements.
+Mendeleev’s periodic table is an arrangement of elements in an increasing atomic mass order in a tablet form, such that it reflects similarities and trends in the behaviour of elements.

-Mendeleev’s periodic table can be understood better by reversing the of elements arrangement.
+Mendeleev’s periodic table can be understood better by reversing the arrangement of the elements.

-If the element is similar but not very much, it is, placed below but slightly away to differentiate it.
-So, each column will have two sub columns (A and B) such that, elements in the same sub-columns show more resemblance.
+- If the element is similar but not very much, it is, placed below but slightly away to differentiate it.
+Each column will have two sub-columns (A and B) such that elements in the same sub-columns show more resemblance.